cicciovo/homebridge-samsung-airconditioner/README.md

 	3.5 In the window where are running the file Server8889.py should be appare the TOKEN, copy and past it in your config.json

-4. Remember to install "Samsung root certificate" in the System, 4.1 if you are on the mac double click on the certain 4.2 in you are in Raspberry to add the root certificate this: sudo mkdir /usr/share/ca-certificates/local sudo cp /usr/lib/node_modules/homebridge-samsung-airconditioner/ac14k_m.pem /usr/share/ca-certificates/local/ sudo update-ca-certificates
+4. Remember to install "Samsung root certificate" in the System

+	4.1 if you are on the mac double click on the certain

+	4.2 in you are in Raspberry to add the root certificate this:

+		sudo mkdir /usr/share/ca-certificates/local

+		sudo cp /usr/lib/node_modules/homebridge-samsung-airconditioner/ac14k_m.pem /usr/share/ca-certificates/local/

+		sudo update-ca-certificates

 5. Update your configuration file.
 See `config.json`.